 Enormous castle Xanadu, somewhere in Florida.
 Before its owner, the old millionaire Charles Foster Kane, dies, he utters his last words: "Rosebud".
 The newsreel sums up Kane's public life, but a reporter decides to investigate his rarely heard private life.
 He questions Kane's second wife, Susan, and friend Leland.
 He discovers Kane was born to a poor family, but upon discovering gold on their property, his mother sent him to live and be educated by Mr. Thatcher so that he can become wealthy.
 In New York, Kane took over the Enquirer newspaper and got married to Emily.
 But when he was a candidate for the President, his reputation was destroyed when his opponent revealed his relationship with singer Susan.
 The reporters fail to find out anything about "Rosebud".
 Some men throw Kane's old things into the fire: among them his old sled named Rosebud.

 But despite all of those tricks, there lies a touching, humane, intimate story of the main hero, a rich man without happiness, an empty shell of a person.
 Kane isn't a robot, he can even be charming at times: when Mr. Thatcher accosts him for losing a million $ a year for running a private newspaper, Kane replies: "At this rate, I'll have to close this place... in 60 years".
-The legendary sequence where his dying words are "Rosebud" just shows how he achieved great success, luxury, riches and power, but realized it all went nowhere, because he felt his life was hollow: his political career, business plans and marriages all failed, and the only thing that never disappointed him was, ironically, something as banal and small as his sled, a symbol of his lost childhood, the only time he was truly happy in his life, but was forgotten with time.
+The legendary sequence where his dying words are "Rosebud" just shows how he achieved great success, luxury, riches and power, but realized it all went nowhere, because he felt his life was hollow: his political career, business plans and marriages all failed.
+With time, his sources of happiness vanished and became worthless, starting with something as banal as his sled: at the time, he was truly happy in that period of his life, but was forgotten with time, as did his other, later sources of happiness.
 At the end, he just wants to go back to those simple, happy times from childhood.
 Whether Kane is based on a real person is besides the point, since its emphasis was to show how wealth alone will not fill the gaps in lives of celebrities.
 There is this great sequence that is rarely mentioned in reviews of this film, but is essential to demonstrate that theme: after his divorce, the old Kane realizes how nothing matters in his life.
 He starts wrecking everything in his room: furniture, statues, lamps, until he stops at the only thing that means something to him, a snow glass ball that reminds him of "Rosebud", and quietly leaves, passing by a set of mirrors that reflect his image within the image.
 "Kane" is a great film precisely because it combined substance and style into a marvelous match.

 Grade:++++